lee2sman/dmsc_spring2021/week10/README.md

 ### Coding Challenge: Squirrel Eat Squirrel

+Squirrel Eat Squirrel is a game by programmer Al Sweigart.

 > Squirrel Eat Squirrel is loosely based on the game *Katamari Damacy*.
 The player controls a small squirrel that must hop around the screen eating smaller squirrels and avoiding larger squirrels.
 Each time the player’s squirrel eats a squirrel that is smaller than it, it grows larger.
 If the player’s squirrel gets hit by a larger squirrel larger than it, it loses a life point.
 The player wins when the squirrel becomes a monstrously large squirrel called the Omega Squirrel.
 The player loses if their squirrel gets hit three times.

 [video demo](https://www.youtube.com/watch?v=xB1sLRfcWj4)